freesewing/markdown/org/docs/patterns/benjamin/instructions/en.md

 This pattern allows you to make a bow tie that is the right length for a certain neck size.
 It can also make one that has a ribbon and hardware that makes the bow tie adjustable to different neck sizes.
-This is useful if not all of your shirts have the same neck measurements, or if you sometimes like shirt with more ease in the neck.
+This is useful if not all of your shirts have the same neck measurements, or if you sometimes like shirts with more ease in the neck.

 These ribbons can be found in the better haberdasheries or can be ordered online.